This article may contain *affiliate links. Please see our affiliate disclosure for more details

 These types of programs are not new, but most are simply not very good.
 They tend to have a lot of redundant and readily available information that they then charge for.

 They tend to have quite a few upsells for their programs.
-Upsells are basically high priced add-ons which are almost never worth it.
+Upsells are basically high-priced add-ons that are almost never worth it.

 Fizzle.co, however, bucks these trends.
 There are no upsells as far as I can tell.